 If you’re planning on travelling a popular route check out the hostel notice boards to see if anyone else is going that way.
 Sometimes you can bag a place in a shared car in return for a small contribution towards the fuel.

-10. Haggle to save money
+10. Haggle to save money on travel

 Whether you’re trying to book a trip, or buy a souvenir, if the price isn’t written down, then it’s not set.
 And that goes for many countries around the world.
 In some countries, even if it’s written down, it’s haggleable still.

 You might be nervous to haggle the first few times, I know I was.
 I got my head round it by just thinking about what I’d actually like to pay for the item / excursion and then go to half, and work my way back up from there.
+If you tend to spend a lot on souvenirs when you travel, this is a great way to travel cheaper.

-11. Know how much to tip
+11. Know how much to tip to travel cheaper

 Eugh, I hate tipping for the sake of it.
 As a Brit it is just not in my nature.
 I like to tip for excellent service, and nothing more.